exercism/docs/building/tracks/stories/strings.poetry-club-door-policy.md

    - You will have to respond with the appropriate letter.
 2. The guard will tell you all the letters you've responded with at once, _but there are sometimes spaces after each sentence_:
-   - You need to format the letters as a capitalised word
+   - You need to format the letters as a capitalized word
    - and ask nicely, by appending `, please`

 For example, the poem mentioned before is also _telestich_, which means that